choisir cup menstruelle

 Slightly firm

-Rather flexible
+Rather soft

 Target audience

-Active and athletic women
+Active and sporty women

 Sensitive anatomies, beginners